malakutsko/movies_app/README.md

 * Users can CRUD movies
 * Users can upload many images for each movie (carrierwave, aws-sdk, fog-aws)
 * Users can see list of their movies

+Additionally:

+* Ability to import movie by http://www.omdbapi.com/